Any questions? Email us at firstname.lastname@example.org

 Is there Aftercare for Summer Camp?

-Beginning in the Summer of 2015 Beaux Arts camp will be offering an aftercare program on site from 2:00-5:00.
+Beaux Arts camp offers an aftercare program on site from 2:00-5:00.
 Children will be kept safe and entertained by a senior counselor.
 They will play board games, play outside and watch movies and programs.
-The fee for aftercare is $150 per two week session and can not be prorated.
+The fee for aftercare is $150 per two week session.
 Parents should please send an extra nut free snack in their child’s lunchbox if they think their child might want a mid afternoon snack.
 Please note that our counselor will be ready to go home at 5:00 sharp and your prompt pick up will be appreciated.
 We know that things happen but in the case of chronic late pickups we will have to charge a penalty fee of $50 and/or we reserve the right to cancel the aftercare registration and not provide a refund.
 We hope you understand.
-We look forward to providing this new aftercare service!

 What do we do when a tropical storm or hurricane is approaching?